Contacts and resources

 Fleet Library, 15 Westminster, 2nd floor 401 454-6486

-Co-Works serves as an interdisciplinary fabrication lab and curricula incubator.
+The Co-Works Research Lab serves as an interdisciplinary fabrication lab and curricula incubator.
 Working with faculty and students to develop experimental courses and research, it offers a unique selection of digital and traditional making technologies and supports cross-departmental collaboration.
 Co-Works is committed to innovating strategies and building community for sharing ideas and resources across disciplines.

 Fletcher Building, ground floor 401 709-8645